colorado-code-for-communities/contributing/README.md

 the data, leave a message in the
 [google group](https://groups.google.com/forum/?fromgroups#!forum/colorado-code-for-communities) and
 ask.
 * Think small at first.
-If you have a big idea, think of the small steps you have to take before
+If you have a big idea, think of the small steps you, the developers, the designers, and government memebers have to take to make this project a reality and write them down.